malach-it/boruta_auth/README.md

 ```

 ## Feedback
-It is a work in progress, all feedbacks / feature requests / improvments are welcome
+It is a work in progress, all feedbacks / feature requests / improvements are welcome